How To Conduct A Job Interview

 Design Interviews That Predict Performance

-- Structured behavioral interviews: Best for assessing past behavior as predictors of future behavior.
-Use for most roles where soft skills and judgment matter.
+• Structured behavioural interviews: Best for assessing past behaviour as predictor of future behaviour.
+Use for most roles where soft skills and judgement matter.

-- Case interviews: Use for roles that require on-the-spot problem solving; offer a realistic scenario and allow time for analysis.
+• Case interviews: Use for roles needing on-the-spot problem-solving; give a realistic scenario and allow time for analysis.

 When recruiting internationally or for expatriate roles, add a mobility assessment: clarity on willingness to relocate, visa considerations, and evidence of cross-cultural collaboration.